csietsema/scenecapture/README.md

    **Run Scene:** redy9

-3) Inside the **Get Scene** piston, update `allDevices` variable to all the lights you would like to pull data from
+3) Inside the **Get Scene** piston, update `allDevices` (line 13) variable to all the lights you would like to pull data from

+  You also need to update the url for GET Request (line 53) so that it points to store-scene.php on your domain.

-   If you are this for multiple users *(webCoRE Instances)* you also need to update `userId` with a unique name/number *(no spaces or special characters)* for each Get Scene piston.
+   If you are this for multiple users *(webCoRE Instances)* you also need to update `userId` (line 21) with a unique name/number *(no spaces or special characters)* for each Get Scene piston.
 If left blank userId 1 will be autmoaticlly used.

 4) Open up `config.php` and enter the 2 pistons External URL's.
 You can get them by opening each piston, right click on External URL link and select Copy Link.